labjack/I2C-AppNotes/README.md

 * [UE9 Datasheet](https://labjack.com/support/datasheets/ue9)

 ##Directory Structure
-* The [LJM_Library_Abstraction_Layers](https://github.com/labjack/I2C-AppNotes/tree/master/LJM_Library_Abstraction_Layers) folder contains language specific I2C wrappers that use the LJM driver and are therefore compatible with the T7.
+* The [LJM_Library](https://github.com/labjack/I2C-AppNotes/tree/master/LJM_Library) folder contains sensor example code and I2C wrappers that use the LJM library and are therefore target the LabJack T7.
-* The [UD_Driver_Abstraction_Layers](https://github.com/labjack/I2C-AppNotes/tree/master/UD_Driver_Abstraction_Layers) folder contains language specific I2C wrappers that use the UD driver and are therefore compatible with the U3, U6, and UE9.
+* The [UD_Driver](https://github.com/labjack/I2C-AppNotes/tree/master/UD_Driver) folder contains sensor example code and I2C wrappers that use the UD driver and therefore target the the U3, U6, and UE9.
 * There are several other folders titled [sensor type]-[part number] that contain sensor specific example data.
+These folders include helpful getting started information for each sensor.

 ## LJM Library I2C Wrappers
 ###Supported Devices